reubenbf/style-transfer-repro/README.md

-# Simple Image CLassification and Neural Style Transfer
+# Simple Image Classification and Neural Style Transfer

 Following work is proof of reproducibility